Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Introduction

 \section{Introduction}

 In this work we will attempt to make precise, using derived algebraic geometry and the classical BV formalism, the relationship between certain topological twists of $N=4$ gauge theories and the moduli stacks that occur in the geometric Langlands program as pioneered in \cite{KW}.
-In this paper we'll construct the moduli spaces of solutions to the equations of motion in the Kapustin-Witten twists of $N=4$ gauge theory as shifted symplectic derived stacks, and note the appearance of interesting representation theoretic moduli spaces, with appropriate algebraic structures.
-In future work we'll investigate aspects of the quantization of these classical field theories, and in particular note the appearance of the geometric Langlands conjecture due to Arinkin-Gaitsgory \cite{ArinkinGaitsgory}.
+In this paper we'll construct the moduli spaces of solutions to the equations of motion in the Kapustin--Witten twists of $N=4$ gauge theory as shifted symplectic derived stacks, and note the appearance of interesting representation theoretic moduli spaces, with appropriate algebraic structures.